radon-h2020/radon-datapipeline-plugin/docs/getting-started.rst

 The figure contain three pipelines: ConsS3Bucket, AWSLmabda, and PubsS3Bucket.
 These three pipelines are hosted atop Nifi environment within OpenStack private cloud environment.

-* Export the CSAR file, by clicking on *Other* -> *Export CSAR*. you may refer to `Winery  <https://eclipse-winery.readthedocs.io/en/latest/>`_ for further instruction on how to export the CSAR.
+* Export the CSAR file, by clicking on *Other* -> *Export CSAR*. you may refer to `Winery User Guide  <https://eclipse-winery.readthedocs.io/en/latest/>`_ for further instruction on how to export the CSAR.

 The exported CSAR will furher be sent to data pipeline plugin.